MaterializeInc/materialize/doc/developer/fast-compiles.md

 # Fast compiles

-Rust has notoriously slow compile times for the simplest of projects, and Materialize is not a simple project.
 This document attempts to capture the various lessons learned by Materialize engineers when optimizing machines for compiling Rust.

 ## Run Linux